Marc-cn/sbomit-pipeline/README.md

      checksum manifest.
 3. **Generates** an ephemeral ED25519 signing key for the run.
-4. **Runs the build under `witness`**, capturing build-time facts as a signed attestation (eBPF tracing where available, otherwise ptrace).
+4. **Runs the build under `witness`**, capturing build-time facts as a signed attestation (eBPF tracing where available).
 5. **Produces the SBOM — server-first with local fallback:**
    - If a central server is configured (`SBOMIT_SERVER` + `SBOMIT_TOKEN`), the
      attestation is POSTed there and a server-generated SPDX SBOM is fetched.